 My next post will be about the other spouse.
 We have our own process to deal with.

-Have you had an awakening and are working through the ramifications?
-Are you a spouse to someone who has had an awakening?
+Have you had a sexual awakening and are working through the ramifications?
+Are you a spouse to someone who has had a sexual awakening?
 How has the journey been so far?